Soyamprabha/Psyche-Hound/README.md

 # **Psyche Hound**

-Psyche Hound is a Android app for identfying your personality. 😉
+Psyche Hound is a Android app for identfying your personality type. 🤗

 ## *Installation*